NightCrawler06/vdl/README.md

 2. **Enter the Video URL**:
    - You will be prompted to enter the URL of the video you want to download.
 Paste the link and press `ENTER`.

-3. **Select Download Options**:
+3. **Enter File Name**:
-   - When prompted for a format, simply press `ENTER` to use the default settings, or specify a format code if needed.
+   - When prompted for a name, simply put the name for the video, then press `ENTER`

 4. **Download**:
    - The download process will start automatically.
 Please wait for the download to complete.